 To learn more about how long you may use Mounjaro for weight loss, talk with your doctor.

-The price of Mounjaro depends on several factors.
-These can include your treatment plan, your health insurance coverage (if you have it), the pharmacy you use, and your location.
+The price of Mounjaro depends on several factors, including your treatment plan, your health insurance coverage (if you have it), and the pharmacy you use.

-Also, keep in mind that the price for Mounjaro may be different for an off-label use than for an approved use.
-For example, some health insurance plans may not cover Mounjaro when it’s used off-label.
+Also, keep in mind that Mounjaro’s price may be different for an off-label use than for an approved use.
+For example, some health insurance plans may not cover Mounjaro when it’s prescribed off-label, and some coupons may not be available with off-label use.

 To learn about the price of Mounjaro, talk with your doctor or pharmacist.
 You can also see this article.